By Erik Marcus

 If you can’t find vegan restaurants nearby, countless mainstream restaurants serve delicious vegan food.
 Familiarizing yourself with the most vegan-friendly cuisines will enable you to order with confidence.

-When there’s no vegan restaurant nearby, I will look for Middle Eastern food.
+When there’s no vegan restaurant nearby, I seek out Middle Eastern food.
 Any restaurant that’s Lebanese, Israeli, Egyptian, Jordanian, or Iraqi will offer a number of satisfying vegan dishes.

 Whether served in wraps or pita bread, falafel and hummus are two of the tastiest and most satisfying foods in existence.
 Tahini dressing is usually vegan.
 A delicious creamy eggplant dish called Baba ghanouj is often vegan as well.
 But in both cases ask if they contain yogurt.
 The easiest way to find restaurants serving this cuisine is to search Google Maps for falafel.

-Tabbouleh is a healthy and delicious Middle Eastern salad that’s invariably vegan.
+If lettuce-based salads don’t do it for you, you must give tabbouleh a try.
+It’s a healthy and delicious Middle Eastern salad that’s invariably vegan.
 It’s made with bulgur wheat, ripe tomatoes, parsley, and olive oil.
-If standard green leafy salads don’t do it for you, you must give tabbouleh a try.
 Middle Eastern restaurants also consistently serve some of the most delicious lettuce-based salads you’ll find anywhere.

 Ethiopian cuisine is another fantastic vegan-friendly possibility.
 The food has wonderful flavors, and the vegan dishes will really fill you up.